strapi/documentation/docs/user-docs/latest/media-library/introduction-to-media-library.md

 ## Sorting assets

 <!-- TODO: add screenshot -->
-Just above the list of folders and assets, on the left side of the interface, a **Sort by** drop-down list is diplayed.
+Just above the list of folders and assets, on the left side of the interface, a **Sort by** button is diplayed.
 It allows to display assets by upload date, alphabetical order or date of update.
-Click on the drop-down list and select an option in the list to automatically display the sorted assets.
+Click on the button and select an option in the list to automatically display the sorted assets.